wp-plugins/netpay-hosted-form-for-woocommerce/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This Payment Gateway For WooCommerce extends the functionality of WooCommerce to accept payments using NetPay Hosted Form Method.
-Tested with WP3.8.2 and WP3.9 , WooCommerce version 2.0.20 and compatible with version 2.1.7

 == Description ==